defshef/defshef12/ClojureScript.md

 ## Atoms

-Clojure provides a bunch of nice abstractions for dealing with mutable state, we'll just look at the simplest one: an `atom`.
+Clojure provides a bunch of nice abstractions for dealing with mutable state, we'll just look at the simplest one - an `atom`.

     TODO